visiblehandinc/policies/source/sections/key_definitions.md

 # Key Definitions

-* *Application*: An application hosted by C3LX, either maintained and created by C3LX, or maintained and created by a Customer or Partner.
+* *Application*: An application hosted by VisibleHand, either maintained and created by VisibleHand, or maintained and created by a Customer or Partner.

 * *Application Level*: Controls and security associated with an Application.